rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-19-dec-2020.md

   model.
 It's not clear how that affects the contract programming model.

   Solana uses an especially eccentric VM: [eBPF].
-Originally designed as a non-turing complete interpreter for running inside OS kernels, eBPF is slowly finding its way into other applications.
+Originally designed as a non-Turing complete interpreter for running inside OS kernels, eBPF is slowly finding its way into other applications.
 Did you know Rust supports eBPF?
-  Well, it kinda does, or LLVM has a backend for it at least; and while Rust doesn't officially seem to have _any_ in-tree eBPF support, Solana have hacked together a working Rust->eBPF toolchain that includes a [fork of the Rust compiler with eBPF support][rebpf].
+  Well, it kinda does, or LLVM has a backend for it at least; and while Rust doesn't officially seem to have _any_ in-tree eBPF support, Solana has hacked together a working Rust->eBPF toolchain that includes a [fork of the Rust compiler with eBPF support][rebpf].
 Fascinating!
 Upstream that code, Solana!
   Of course, with eBPF not supporting loops, the Rust here must be quite